-Vocal motor processor.
-EPIC's vocal motor processor is not very elaborated at this time; it is based on the minimal facilities needed to model certain dual-task situations (see Meyer & Kieras, in press).
-A more complete version of the vocal motor processor would be able to produce extended utterances of variable content, taking into account that the sequential nature of speech means that movements could be prepared on the fly during the ongoing speech.
-However, the simple current version sufficed for the present work because in the telephone operator tasks considered in this paper, the operator produced only three possible utterances (i.e., "New England Telephone.
-May I help you?", "New England Public Telephone.
-May I help you?", and "Thank you."), and these are heavily practiced and routine.
-The current version of EPIC assumes that such utterances can be designated with a single symbol, and requires only the preparation of two features before execution begins.
-The actual production of the sound is assumed to be delayed by about 100 ms after initiation, and continues for a time estimated from the data.
-Further development of the vocal motor processor is planned in the future.

-Oculomotor processor.
-EPIC's eye movements are produced in two modes, a voluntary and an involuntary (reflexive) mode.
-The cognitive processor commands voluntary eye movements, which are saccades to a designated object.
-A saccade requires generation of up to two features, a direction and extent of the movement from the current eye position to the target object.
-Execution of the saccade currently is estimated to require a standard 4 ms/degree of visual angle which includes a residual component duration for settling on the movement endpoint.
+- Vocal Motor Processor.
+EPIC's vocal motor processor is not elaborated very much at this time; it is based on the minimal facilities needed to model certain dual-task situations (see Meyer and Kieras [1997a; 1997bl).
+A more complete version of the vocal motor processor would be able to produce extended utterances of variable content, taking into account that the sequential nature of speech means that movements could be prepared on-the-fly during the ongoing speech.
+However, the simple current version sufficed for the present work because in the telephone operator tasks considered in this article, the operator produced only three possible utterances (i.e., "New England Telephone.
+May I help you?," "New England Public Telephone.
+May I help you?," and "Thank you."), and these are heavily practiced and routine.
+The current version of EPIC assumes that such utterances can be designated with a single symbol, and it requires only the preparation of two features before execution begins.
+The actual production of the sound is assumed to be delayed by about 100 msec. after initiation and continues for a time estimated from the data.
+Further development of the vocal motor processor is planned in the future. - 2.3.4 Oculomotor Processor.
+EPIC's eye movements are produced in two modes: a voluntary and an involuntary (reflexive) mode.
+The cognitive processor commands voluntary eve movements, which are saccades to a designated object.
+A saccade requires generation of up to two features: a direction and extent of the movement from the current eye position to the target object.
+Execution of the saccade currently is estimated to require a standard 4 msec./degree of visual angle which includes a residual component duration for settling on the movement endpoint.
 Involuntary eye movements were not involved in this work, but are either saccades or small smooth adjustments made autonomously by the oculomotor processor in response to changes in the visual situation (hence the arrow between the visual perceptual processor and the oculomotor processor in Figure 1).
-Visual changes that can trigger involuntary eye movements are a sudden onset (appearance) of an object, or the slow movement of a fixated object (cf. Hallett, 1986).
-In the tasks reported in Kieras and Meyer (1995), EPIC can follow moving objects with a mixture of voluntary and involuntary eye movements.
+Visual changes that can trigger involuntary eye movements are a sudden onset (appearance) of an object or the slow movement of a fixated object (cf. Hallett [1986]).
+In the tasks reported in Kieras and Meyer [1997], EPIC can follow moving objects with a mixture of voluntary and involuntary eye movements. - 2.3.5 Comparison with the MHP Motor Processor.
+While much more complicated than the MHP, EPIC's motor processors can be reconciled with MHP's by considering that the 70-msec. cycle time proposed for the MHP motor processor is comparable to the total time required by EPIC's manual motor processor in a simple reaction time task.
+In such a task, there is only a single response to be made to a stimulus, meaning that the style, hand, and finger used for the response is fixed, and so the feature programming for the response movement can be done in advance.
+When it is then time to make the movement, only EPIC's initiation time of 50 msec. would be required to start the movement.
+In such a task, the finger is normally positioned on top of a sensitive key, so only a finger twitch is required, a movement style whose mechanical movement time is very small, only on